You remember Henry Hudson, don’t you? The guy who was looking for a northern passage to Asia but explored the Hudson River instead. Yep, that’s him.

 Finally!
 Whatever became of Henry Hudson?

 He sailed back home but not to the Netherlands.
 Old Henry makes port in England.
-The English having no great love of the Dutch, and noticing that the captain was an Englishman, promptly seize the Half Moon.
-After a year they return the ship to the Dutch but keep as their prize the charts created on the journey.
-Henry Hudson remains in England never again to sail under a Dutch flag and the Brits walk away with prize charts and documents without spending a farthing.
-Was this seizure thing planned or just bad luck for the Dutch?
+Having no great love of the Dutch and noticing that the captain was an Englishman, the English seized the Half Moon.
+After a year, they returned the ship to the Dutch but kept the charts created on the journey as their prize.
+Henry Hudson remains in England never again to sail under a Dutch flag, and the Brits walk away with prize charts and documents without spending a farthing.
+Was this seizure planned, or was it just bad luck for the Dutch?
 We’ll never know.

 Ah, but it’s not the end of Henry’s tale yet.
-In 1610 Hudson signs up with the British East India Company to take one more shot at finding a shortcut to the Pacific Ocean.
-This time he is headed for a narrow straight in North America (now known as Hudson Straight) that had some years earlier been identified by explorer Captain George Weymouth as being the entrance to the much desired passage.
+In 1610, Hudson signed up with the British East India Company to take another shot at finding a shortcut to the Pacific Ocean.
+This time, he was headed for a narrow straight in North America (now known as the Hudson Straight) that had some years earlier been identified by explorer Captain George Weymouth as the entrance to the much-desired passage.

 While the straight led to no navigable shortcut to the Pacific Ocean, it did lead to today’s Hudson Bay.
-The hardships of the journey and wintering at Hudson’s Bay along with the stirrings of a number of the crew who were of questionable character did however lead to something.
+The hardships of the journey and wintering at Hudson’s Bay, along with the stirrings of a number of the crew who were of questionable character, did, however, lead to something.
 In June 1611, as the expedition began heading back to England, disgruntled members of the crew mutinied.
-Henry Hudson, his seventeen year old son, and a number of sick crewman were set adrift in a small sailing boat.
+Henry Hudson, his seventeen-year-old son, and a number of sick crewmen were set adrift in a small sailing boat.

-The remainder of the crew eventually made it back to England and somehow through tall tales and fabrications talked their way out of the hangman’s noose.
+The remainder of the crew eventually made it back to England and somehow talked their way out of the hangman’s noose through tall tales and fabrications.
 As for Henry Hudson, he was never heard from again.

 The Sojourner